numpy/numpy/doc/neps/missing-data.rst

 different NAs with different payloads can be used in the future.
 Initially, we will simply use the payload 0.

-In order to allow the combination of masks to be a simple 'min' operation, we make the dtype be npy_uint8, and use bit 7 to indicate whether the value with mask 'm' is masked ((m&0x80) == 0) or unmasked ((m&0x80) == 0x80).
-The rest of the bits are the payload, which is (m&0x7f).
-A consequence of this is that payloads with smaller values are propagated.
+The mask has type npy_uint8, and bit 0 is used to indicate whether a value is masked.
+If ((m&0x01) == 0), the element is masked, otherwise it is unmasked.
+The rest of the bits are the payload, which is (m>>1).
+The convention for combining masks with payloads is that smaller payloads propagate.
 This design gives 128 payload values to masked elements, and 128 payload values to unmasked elements.

+The big benefit of this approach is that npy_bool also works as a mask, because it takes on the values 0 for False and 1 for True.
+Additionally, the payload for npy_bool, which is always zero, dominates over all the other possible payloads.

+An idea that was discarded is to allow the combination of masks + payloads to be a simple 'min' operation.
+This can be done by putting the payload in bits 0 through 6, so that the payload is (m&0x7f), and using bit 7 for the masking flag, so ((m&0x80) == 0) means the element is masked.
+The fact that this makes masks completely different from booleans, instead of a strict superset, is the primary reason this choice was discarded.

 ********************************************
 C Iterator API Changes: Iteration With Masks